 The Warner Home Video 3-D Blu-ray, 2-D Blu-ray, DVD, Digital HD of Mad Max: Fury Road is going to tickle the violent fantasies of every action fan on the planet.
-I think most of them already saw it three times in the theaters; fan-atic babble-discussion on Facebook proposes that MMFR will win the Oscar as best picture, or somebody will have to pay dearly for the offense.
+I think most of them already saw it three times in the theaters; fan-atic babble-discussion on Facebook proposes that MMFR will either win the Oscar as best picture or somebody will pay dearly for the offense.
 That’s a big change from 1982, when The Road Warrior was a guilty pleasure: “Boy that was sick.
 Let’s see it again.”

 I saw the film in the theater in 2-D, and I must say that I think the 3-D job done on the picture is excellent.
 The depth adds to events without overpowering the image: wide-angle shots proliferate, and it only seems right when the depth effect makes objects warp forward toward the end of our noses.
 I realize that this is a post- 3-D conversion job, but I saw none of the cheating and short cuts that made the 2014 Godzilla such a 3-D d-d-d-depth d-d-d-disappointment.
-In one of the more impressive shots, the chase vehicles approach a vast dust cloud stretching for miles in every direction.
+In one of the more impressive shots the chase vehicles approach a vast dust cloud stretching for miles in every direction.
 As the image zooms out, all is left appropriately flat.
 Everything we see is more than a mile away, so unless a bird flies through the frame, there shouldn’t be any depth effect at all.

 We also can appreciate the way the color design gives our brain a break in reading images.
 Unlike almost every rags ‘n’ guns post-apocalyptic movie, Fury Road doesn’t de-saturate its color to make things seem depressing.
 Colors are never suppressed in daylight scenes, but the night shots — probably filmed day-for-night — are made steel blue with exaggerated contrast.
-It’s like one of those brightly moonlit nights where everything’s dark, yet we can also see most everything.
+It’s like one of those brightly moonlit nights where everything’s dark yet we can also see most everything.
 Only occasional highlights of natural color stand out, like Max’s eyes, or places where a vehicle interior light gives us more natural colors.
 What seemed to be a way of getting a one-look-fits-all design in the Lord of the Rings movies, here gives us a breather from the brain-numbing action in the blazing sunlight.

 I like Warners’ extras, and must admit that they turned my attitude about the movie around a bit.
-Two of the three deleted scenes center on cruelty to women (and children), and are not missed.
+Two of the three deleted scenes center on cruelty to women (and children) and are not missed.
 The featurettes range from ten to thirty minutes, and cover a) the filming in general, b) the crazy custom cars built and driven for the movie, c) the characters of Max Rockatansky and Imperator Furiosa, d) the intensely detailed art direction, and e) the actresses playing Immortan Joe’s breeding harem.
 Exceedingly well-produced, the featurettes detail very clearly the fact that all the stunts were in some degree real, even if (very sophisticated) CG imagery was used to augment images, to combine actions filmed separately, to remove elaborate safety rigs and in some cases make dummies look like live actors.
 It’s very impressive.

-Seeing the scope of the technical and artistic accomplishment, it seems strange that these riches of human resources are routinely harnessed for entertainments, when humanity seems incapable of cooperating to conquer real problems: the kind that might wreck civilization, as seen in Fury Road No doubt about it, when our planet is given its eulogy, they’ll be shaking their heads at our miserable behavior, and then saying that we made really good movies.
+Seeing the scope of the technical and artistic accomplishment, it seems strange that these riches of human resources are routinely harnessed for entertainments, when humanity seems incapable of cooperating to conquer real problems: the kind that might wreck civilization, as seen in Fury Road.
+No doubt about it, when our planet is given its eulogy they’ll be shaking their heads at our miserable behavior and then saying that we made really good movies.
 Well, it’s good to see people pulling together in something that doesn’t involve killing people, at least not for real.